 What type of insurance do I need?

-You’ll still need coverage like liability or comprehensive to cover you customized car, but you’ll need additional insurance to make sure your car is taken care of when you file a loss claim in the event of an accident.
-There are two options available to you:
+You’ll still need coverage like liability or comprehensive to cover your customized car, but you’ll need additional insurance to cover modifications.
+Generally you have two options:

-- Classic/collectible car insurance.
-There are companies that specialize in insuring your modified car.
-If you’re unable to find a carrier that will provide adequate coverage, insurance companies like Hagerty, J.C.
-Taylor, Condon Skelly, Grundy and American National all specialize in providing cover for collectible cars.
+- Classic or collectible car insurance.
+If you can’t find a carrier to give you the coverage your car needs, insurance companies like Hagerty, J.C.
+Taylor, Condon Skelly, Grundy and American National all specialize in providing coverage for collectible cars.

 Modified car insurance for drivers under 25

 - Compare your choices.
-Look at modified car insurance from specialty car insurers, and not just the big names.
-They’ll consider things like your safe driving past, claims history and whether you have any driving offenses rather than automatically assuming that modified vehicles are riskier.
+Look at car insurance from specialty insurers, and not just the big names.
+They’ll consider things like your safe driving past, claims history and whether you have any driving offenses.

 - Look for discounts.
-Some specialty insurance companies offer discounts that can significantly lower your premium.
-Consider taking defensive driving courses, trying to maintain a spotless record, looking for multi-policy or drivers club discounts, installing safety features, declaring a lay up or limiting your driving.
+Some specialty insurance companies offer discounts to lower your premium.
+Consider things like defensive driving courses, maintaining a spotless record, multipolicy or choose a pay-as-you-go option.

-It depends.
-How tripped up is your car?
-Like any car insurance policy, there are lots of ways to reduce the cost of your premiums when buying modified car insurance.
-These include:
+It depends on how tripped up your car is.
+Like any car insurance policy, there are lots of ways to reduce the cost of your premiums:

-- Choosing a company that offers a bonus for having no claims.
+- Choosing a company that offers rewards for no claims.

-- Insuring for market value rather than agreed value.
+- Insure your car’s agreed value rather than its market value.

-- Looking for online discounts, sometimes up to 20% savings.
+- Look for online discounts for up to 20% savings on select policies.